-Suzanne Mattox, Director of Southeast REAL Project
+Suzanne Mattox, Director

 Because of her background, Suzanne knew that she wanted to be a teacher for the Deaf and instill a passion for knowledge in her students.
 Suzanne worked as a preschool teacher for the Deaf at the Preschool Center for the Sensory Impaired in Mobile, AL, for 3 years.
 Suzanne also worked part time as a special instructor/parent advisor in AIDB’s Early Intervention program, working with several families who had infants and toddlers who were deaf.
 In 2009 Suzanne moved to Talladega, AL to teach preschool – 3rd grade at Alabama School for the Deaf.

-Suzanne’s 13 years of teaching experience in preschool and elementary classrooms for the deaf led her in a different career path, which involves working with Early Intervention and families.
+Suzanne’s 13 years of teaching experience in preschool and elementary classrooms for the deaf led her in a different career path, which involved working with Early Intervention and families.
 Suzanne’s goal is to ensure that each child who is deaf and hard of hearing will be ‘school-ready’ with a strong foundation of language before enrolling in a preschool setting.
 When Suzanne is not at work, she enjoys reading and spending quality time with her family.